Today in Rock & Roll History: November 8th

 1965: During a late night session, the Beatles recorded the George Harrison composition “Think for Yourself” under the working title “Won’t Be There With You.”
 Afterward, the group recorded their third Christmas record in three takes which were all predominantly ad-libbed.

 1965: The Beach Boys released their tenth studio album, Beach Boys’ Party!, which consists mostly of acoustic covers recorded earlier in September.
-The album reached #6 in the US, #3 in the UK, and spawned a single version of the group’s cover of the Regents’ “Barbara Ann,” which peaked at #2 in the US and became their highest performing single in UK yet, reaching #3 the next year.
+The album reached #6 in the US, #3 in the UK, and spawned a single version of the group’s cover of the Regents’ “Barbara Ann,” which peaked at #2 in the US and became their highest performing single in the UK yet, reaching #3 the next year.
 The original release of Beach Boys’ Party! included a sheet of photographs which misleadingly depicted the band at a party, whereas the album had actually been recorded in a music studio with Informal chatter by friends and family overdubbed later, to give the impression of an impromptu live recording.
 The album was created to buy time for Brian Wilson to produce the group’s next studio album, Pet Sounds.

 1965: Dusty Springfield and the Dave Clark Five performed for Queen Elizabeth II and the Duke of Edinburgh at London’s annual Royal Variety Performance.